By Robert G. Meyers

 Since L is supported to degree p there is no reason in principle why the evidence for e could not be

 greater than p, and hence no reason why we should not think that a miracle has occurred.
-The problem with this is that it confuses the issue of

 whether the law statement is true with the question of whether a miracle has occurred.
 The defender of miracles does not just